Prospect of the NUCLEUS Experiment at Chooz for Coherent Elastic Neutrino-Nucleus Scattering and New Physics Searches: Sensitivity Strategy

 where $S_{\rm LEE}(T_{\rm nr})$ describes the normalized energy distribution of LEE events in the analysis window.
 The normalization constant $B$ is chosen such that $\int S_{\rm LEE}(T_{\rm nr})\, dT_{\rm nr} = 1$ over the 35--500\,eV range.
 The parameters $f \simeq 0.99$, $\varepsilon_1 \simeq 28$\,eV, and $\varepsilon_2 \simeq 320$\,eV are obtained from fits to the \cawo commissioning data over the wider 35--7000\,eV energy range~\cite{NUCLEUS:2025ymr}, where the fit model includes an additional constant component that becomes relevant only well above 500\,eV and is therefore neglected in the present analysis.

 In addition, a time-dependent decay of the LEE rate was observed during the commissioning run and is modeled by a power-law function,

 where $R_{0,\rm LEE}$ is the initial LEE rate and $k$ is the exponent governing the temporal decay.
 The parameter $t_0$ denotes a common reference time defined as the moment when the detectors reach 4\,K, which is used to parameterize the onset of the LEE decay.
 During the commissioning run, this occurred after approximately 9\,days, and a similar timescale is expected at Chooz.
 Further details on the definition of $t_0$ and the LEE time evolution are provided in Ref.~\cite{Abele:2026sqm}.
 When the time difference $t - t_0$ is expressed in days, the exponent was found to be $k \simeq 0.59$ during the commissioning run, and was observed to consistently describe multiple runs with a different NUCLEUS detector~\cite{Abele:2026sqm}; the same functional form is therefore adopted in this work.
 The initial LEE rate observed in the commissioning \cawo detector, operated as a single-TES device, between 35 and 500\,eV is 3650\,events/day.
 In this work, this rate is directly adopted for the \textit{Technical Run} detectors.
 Although these will be operated with a double-TES configuration, which is expected to provide additional discrimination against the LEE, we conservatively do not assume any suppression from this technique.
 The same initial rate is therefore assigned to each of the four detectors.
 Furthermore, despite the smaller target mass of the commissioning detector (0.76\,g) compared to the 1.75\,g of each \textit{Technical Run} detector, we assume that the LEE rate does not scale with detector mass.
-This assumption is supported by observations from other cryogenic experiments operating at comparable energy thresholds~\cite{Angloher:2022pas, Baxter:2025odk, Abele:2026sqm}.
-In addition, the same initial rate is adopted for the Chooz site despite the different overburden with respect to the shallow underground commissioning setup.
+This assumption is supported by observations from other cryogenic experiments operating at comparable energy thresholds~\cite{Angloher:2022pas, Baxter:2025odk, Abele:2026sqm}. \footnote{We note that the phenomenological assumptions adopted for the LEE model in this work represent one possible, conservative scenario motivated by the currently available data.
+The scaling of the LEE with detector mass, material, and detector design will need to be validated experimentally with dedicated measurements using the \textit{Technical Run} detectors.} In addition, the same initial rate is adopted for the Chooz site despite the different overburden with respect to the shallow underground commissioning setup.
 This assumption is motivated by dedicated studies within NUCLEUS, which did not observe a correlation between the LEE rate and variations in the ambient particle background or shielding conditions, thereby disfavoring a dominant cosmogenic origin of the LEE~\cite{Abele:2026sqm}.